rxvt/s3fetch/README.md

 ### Download objects with a specific prefix

-Download all objects that strt with `birthday-photos/2020-01-01`.
+Download all objects that start with `birthday-photos/2020-01-01`.

 ```text
 s3fetch s3://my-test-bucket/birthday-photos/2020-01-01